 - Dynamic Ads - Please ensure you understand DKI ads and best practices thoroughly before implementing them.

-- A/B Testing - Ensure you have atleast two variations of ads in your ad groups which allows you to do A/B testing and pick the better performing ads for increased CTRs.
+- A/B Testing - Ensure you have at least two variations of ads in your ad groups which allows you to do A/B testing and pick the better performing ads for increased CTR.
 Always make sure that your ads are relevant, contain a clear CTA and ensure you have a USP that will help you differentiate from the competitor’s ads.

 This concludes the first part of Common Google AdWords mistakes you’re probably making and how to fix them.
 In the next part, we will look at some more common mistakes digital marketers make in the implementation stages of AdWords campaigns.